sparkflows/sparkflows-docs/docs/aws/glue-integration/fire-configuration.rst

 5. Verify the Job on AWS Glue Cluster.

-Now, you may verify the Job run on Fire Insights from AWS Glue Job from AWS Portal too.
+Now you may verify the Job run on Fire Insights from AWS Glue Job by accessing the AWS Portal.

 .. figure:: ../../_assets/aws/glue/glue_job_verify.PNG
    :alt: aws